abelcondear/miscellaneous/security/how-to-audit-our-software-system/how-to-audit-our-software-system.md

 **The connections our system is making use**

-We should compare the package that is going trough the net, versus, the package that our system is expecting.
+We should compare the package that is going through the net, versus, the package that our system is expecting.
 We can rely completely on multinational large companies like Oracle, Amazon.
 However, it is a good initiative to do this extra step to audit and make more secure our system functionality.

 **Database transactions**